 The treatment given depends on the form of conjunctivitis:

-Bacterial Conjunctivitis can be treated with antibiotic drops.
+- Bacterial infection can be treated with antibiotic drops.
 The eye should be cleaned regularly with cotton wool soaked in cooled boiled water to remove any discharge.

-Allergic Conjunctivitis will require antihistamine drops.
+- Allergic will require antihistamine drops.
 The cause of the allergic reaction should be identified in order to reduce exposure and change of contracting conjunctivitis.

 There are a few simple rules which can help you to avoid contracting conjunctivitis.
 The viral and bacterial forms are contagious and so you should also be careful not to pass it on to anyone else.